alm059/sample-containers/README.md

-This sample project consists of the following services:
+This sample project consists of the following services deployed in individual containers through docker-compose:

-· Mongo DB
-· Redis Cache
+· A load tester through cronjobs
 · NGINX ingress
 · Grafana
+· Gunicorn (Flask)
-· Cronjobs
+· Redis Cache
-· Docker (docker-compose)
+· Mongo DB

 It's purpose is an API serviced with an NGINX ingress that communicates with mongo DB and a redis cache.
 This NGINX ingress shows access logs in grafana.
 Separately, a cronjob runs every 5 minutes a load test against the NGINX ingress.
 All these services are deployed in separate containers in a docker environment set up through docker-compose.

-Implement an API that talks to a mongo DB and has a redis cache, which is serviced with a nginx ingress that shows access logs in grafana, have a cronjob that runs every 5 minutes a 5 minute load test against the nginx ingress.
+Implement an API (Gunicorn + Flask) that talks to a mongo DB and has a redis cache, which is serviced with a nginx ingress that shows access logs in grafana, have a cronjob that runs every 5 minutes a 5 minute load test against the nginx ingress.